Oil tumbles as new virus strain revives demand fears

-NEW YORK (Reuters) - Oil prices tumbled more than 3% on Monday as a fast-spreading new coronavirus strain that has shut down much of Britain and led to tighter restrictions in Europe sparked worries about a slower recovery in fuel demand.
+NEW YORK (Reuters) -Oil prices tumbled nearly 3% on Monday as a fast-spreading new coronavirus strain that has shut down much of Britain and led to tighter restrictions in Europe sparked worries about a slower recovery in fuel demand.

 Both contracts had lost as much as $3 earlier in the session, their biggest daily drop in six months.